Become a Certified Academic Language Practitioner

 - Log 60 hours of Practicum, 90 40-minute lessons or equivalent

-- Pass ALTA’s Alliance Exam, administered at Payne
+- Pass ALTA’s Alliance Exam, offered online at numerous locations

 What will I be able to do as a CALP?